apache/datafusion-comet/docs/source/user-guide/compatibility.md

 There is an [epic](https://github.com/apache/datafusion-comet/issues/313) where we are tracking the work to fully implement ANSI support.

+## Regular Expressions

+Comet uses the [regex](https://crates.io/crates/regex) crate to evaluate regular expressions, and it is expected that this will produce different results to Java's regular expression engine in some cases.
+It also lacks support for features such as backreferences.
+For these reasons, regular expression support is disabled by default and can be enabled by setting `spark.comet.regexp.allowIncompatible=true`.

 ## Cast

 Cast operations in Comet fall into three levels of support: